edwardsintegratedomics/DemoCode/DataDictionaryRender.md

     -   Can also be a degradation product
 -   **Croco** - run away, crocodiles found in sample.
     -   Just kidding, Will has no idea.
+    -   From the VM lab: crocoxanthin (check DHI pigments pdf)
 -   **Dd\_Ddc** - ??? also no idea.
 Despite the name, not deuterated.
 Possibly deoxygenated?
 -   **Dt** - Will doesn't even know how to *start* looking this one up.
+    -   From the VM lab: possibly diatoxanthin?
 -   **Echin** - Probably [echinenone](https://en.wikipedia.org/wiki/Echinenone)
+    -   From the VM lab: echinenone
 -   **Fuco** - [Fucoxanthin](https://en.wikipedia.org/wiki/Fucoxanthin).
 Found in brown algae (e.g. diatoms, kelps) and is responsible for their color
 -   **Lut** - [Lutein](https://en.wikipedia.org/wiki/Lutein).
 -   **Neox\_Nos** - Some form of [neoxanthin](https://en.wikipedia.org/wiki/Neoxanthin), a group of molecules used by the cell to reduce photooxidative stress